-Below is the available Jewish opportunities in Paris.
-Please click on the button below and let us know what your interested in this semester.
+Below are the available Jewish opportunities in Paris.
+Please click on the button below and let us know what you’re interested in this semester.

 - Home Hospitality: There are many families that love hosting study abroad students in their home for Shabbat and Holiday meals, with a dedicated (secret) Facebook group that KAHAL staff can point you to.

 - Kehilat Gesher: A Progressive (Reform) bi-lingual (French and English) synagogue in Paris that holds weekly Shabbat services and tends to have a lot going on for the Holidays.
 There are many expat members, and the community is very welcoming and hospitable towards study abroad students.